Siġġiewi

-Until several decades ago, most of the population was employed in the fields which surround the village.
-In 1993, the city adopted the motto Labore et Virtute (Work and Virtue).

 History

 In its demographic and topographical formation, Siġġiewi followed a pattern common to other villages in Malta.
 Before the arrival of the Order of St John in 1530, there were other thriving hamlets in the area.
-Little by little Ħal Xluq, Ħal Kbir, Ħal Niklusi and Ħal Qdieri were absorbed in Siġġiewi and today only their secluded chapels remain.
+Little by little, Ħal Xluq, Ħal Kbir, Ħal Niklusi, and Ħal Qdieri were absorbed in Siġġiewi and today only their secluded chapels remain.

-The origins of the name Siggiewi are unknown.
-The name is unique and bears no resemblance to well-known words.
-"Siggiewi" may be a corruption of an old name.
-The areas around Siggiewi were inhabited since the Maltese islands were occupied by the first farmers during the Neolithic period.
-The Neolithic sites of Hagar Qim and Mnajdra (3600-2500 BC) are within walking distance of the village.
-Also within easy reach of the village are the Bronze Age settlement of Wardija ta’ San Gorg, almost at the southern tail end of Dingli Cliffs, and the Bronze Age cart-ruts at ix-Xaghra ta’ Ghar il-Kbir (1500-750/800 BC).
+The origins of the name Siġġiewi are unknown.
+Some say it probably relates to the arabic word سَجَا (sajā) meaning 'to be quiet or calm', Hence Siġġiewi would mean a quiet place.
+Others say it may be a corruption of an old surname such as Sageyo.
+The areas around Siġġiewi were inhabited since the Maltese islands were occupied by the first farmers during the Neolithic period.
+The Neolithic sites of Hagar Qim and Mnajdra (3600-2500 BC) are within three kilometers of the village.
+Also within easy reach of the village are the Bronze Age settlement of Wardija ta’ San Gorg, almost at the southern tail end of Dingli Cliffs, and the Bronze Age cart ruts at ix-Xaghra ta’ Ghar il-Kbir (1500-750/800 BC).

-An early Phoenician tomb was located in the area, but small Phoenician/Punic cemeteries are known on the hill top of tal-Gholja and at ix-Xaghra ta’ Ghar il-kbir.
-In numerous places, Roman pottery scatters are often encountered, suggesting that the environs of Siggiewi were also occupied during the Roman occupation of Malta and Gozo.
+An early Phoenician tomb was located in the area, and small Phoenician/Punic cemeteries are known to be on the hilltop of tal-Gholja and at ix-Xaghra ta’ Ghar il-kbir.
+In numerous places, Roman pottery scatters are often encountered, suggesting that the environs of Siġġiewi were also occupied during the Roman occupation of Malta and Gozo.

 A series of early Christian catacombs are located close to Maghlaq valley.
-One of these, published in a number of sources, has been intentionally buried under a field.
+One of these, published in several sources, has been intentionally buried under a field.

-Siggiewi's patron saint, Saint Nicholas, is perhaps one of the most popular saints in Byzantine hagiography.
-The survival of the saint's veneration may suggest that following the end of the catacomb era, some of Malta's villages may have retained old traditions that would very comfortably fall within western and eastern Christian domains.
+Siġġiewi's patron saint, Saint Nicholas, is perhaps one of the most popular saints in Byzantine hagiography.
+The survival of the saint's veneration may suggest that following the end of the catacomb era, some of Malta's villages may have retained old traditions that would very comfortably fall within Western and Eastern Christian domains.